 A Canadian family drama, ‘Heartland’, set in Alberta, Canada, is a multi-generational saga following Fleming family as they go through life and support each other during the happiest and most trying times.
 Adapted from the 26 novel series ‘Heartland’, written by Lauren Brooke, the show sheds light on the close familial bonds which help one go through a tough time.
-The longest running one-hour scripted drama in Canadian history, ‘Heartland’ also lays emphasis on the nature and its effect on positivity, much like the Romantic Movement in literature.
+The longest-running one-hour scripted drama in Canadian history, ‘Heartland’ also lays emphasis on nature and its effect on positivity, much like the Romantic Movement in literature.
 With earnest performances from the cast, ‘Heartland’ is an engaging watch.

 Read More: Best Prison Shows on Netflix

 Featuring stand-out performances by Dennis Quaid, Bridgit Mendler, Brent Morin, and Ashley Tisdale, ‘Merry Happy Whatever’ is a comedy streaming television series.
 Don Quinn is the controlling and strict family patriarch of the Quinn household who is struggling with the responsibilities of the Christmas holidays.
 Things only take a turn for the worse when Emmy brings Matt, her boyfriend from California, hoping to get permission to marry him.
 Naturally, Don is not happy as her daughter’s boyfriend is yet to have a stable career, something that greatly bothers him.

 Read More: Best Werewolf Shows on Netflix